-Refer to the section Sample Configurations, Chapter 3 of this manual, page 57.
-The routers SOHO (the target router) and HQ (the remote router) are configured in the same manner as shown in chapter 3, but the following encryption commands are added.
+The routers SOHO (the target router) and HQ (the remote router) are configured in the same manner as shown in the section Sample Configuration, Chapter 2 of this manual, page 51, but the following encryption commands are added.
 Don't forget to save the configuration and reboot the router (save and reboot commands).